g00glen00b/dimitri.codes/src/posts/2019-11-26-optimize-loading-images-wordpress-gatsby/index.md

 ---
 title: "Optimize loading images with WordPress and Gatsby"
 date: "2019-11-26"
+categories: ["JavaScript", "Tutorials"]
+tags: ["Gatsby", "GraphQL", "React"]
 ---

-In [my previous tutorials](https://wordpress.g00glen00b.be/tag/gatsby), we've explored how to use WordPress with Gatsby.
+In [my previous tutorials](/tag/gatsby), we've explored how to use WordPress with Gatsby.
 One issue we haven't covered yet is to lazy-load embedded images within our WordPress posts.
 This isn't easily done with `gatsby-source-wordpress` or other plugins.

 In this tutorial, I'll hack my way around it to show lazy images with Gatsby.